 If you’re only dealing with structured data sources being consumed by analytics tools for reporting or business intelligence, a pure technical catalog is often sufficient.
 You can also bridge the gap by connecting the two systems for a data exchange in either direction, or bi-directionally, as needed, using common REST-based APIs (since this is metadata and therefore relatively small).

-With proper strategy and scripting, it is possible to keep them in sync.
+With proper strategy and scripting, it is possible to keep both technical and business metadata in sync.
 That way, tagging could be done in the business catalog, where the ontologies are maintained, then synced to the technical catalog, which automatically enforces the access policies based on the present user and object attributes.

 Another interesting topic is discovery of the data.
 Sometimes this is interpreted as the process of, for example, finding all datasets that have sensitive data in them.
 But more holistically, discovery happens even before that – when data is actually found in the deluge of data sources.